cisco7507/LangId-mr/Readme.md

 - `LANG_DETECT_MIN_PROB` — probability threshold used to accept VAD-assisted autodetect (default 0.6)
 - `ENFR_STRICT_REJECT` — when `true` the service will `HTTP 400` if a confident EN/FR decision cannot be made.

-The API result JSON for a completed job now includes `gate_decision`, `gate_meta`, and `use_vad` fields so callers can inspect how the gate made its decision and what configuration influenced it.
+The API result JSON for a completed job now includes `gate_decision`, `gate_meta`, `music_only`, and `use_vad` fields so callers can inspect how the gate made its decision, whether the clip was flagged as background music, and which configuration values were in effect.

 ## 7. API Reference